spyrothon/sparx/packages/tokens/README.md

 pnpm esno ./design/generate.ts
 ```

-You can edit `./design/tokens.tsx` to change tokens to match whatever you need.
+You can edit `./design/tokens.ts` to change tokens to match whatever you need.
 Note that the color
 tokens defined by default are almost all required for Sparx to function and appear as intended.

+Sparx also provides a `validateTokens` function that you can add to your `generate.ts` to validate
+that all of the required tokens for Sparx are present in your token definitions.